Experiments That Yielded Fruit

 I had already been starting tomato plants from seed for some of my gardening clients— my favorite varieties including Brad’s Atomic Grape, Tim’s Taste of Paradise, and Red Grape.

 A few of the widely acclaimed ones lived up to their hype, but others were disappointing.
 Some combination of the growing conditions here and my own standards made me very selective in choosing any to grow more than once.
-Due to the coastal conditions with less heat, tomatoes can take longer to ripen here, and so I gravitated towards smaller tomatoes, but not wanting to give up the great flavor of heirlooms, looked for tomatoes that satisfied both criteria— for instance, two that never disappoint are Little Lucky and Karma Purple.
+Due to the coastal conditions with less heat, tomatoes can take longer to ripen here, and so I gravitated towards smaller tomatoes, but didn’t want to give up the great flavor of the bigger heirlooms, so I looked for tomatoes that satisfied both criteria— for instance, two of my favorite medium sized ones that have really great flavor are Little Lucky and Karma Purple.

 In doing breeding work, I realized that I have a very particular taste and interest, and after learning more and growing hundreds of varieties of tomatoes, I found several main projects that continue to pull me forward: Large “tangerine orange” tomatoes, Grape tomatoes of all colors, and Micro Dwarfs with interesting leaves (variegated, light green, woolly).